join our mailing list

 We strive to provide you with the very best educational material which gives you with the necessary knowledge to make better jewelry purchases.

-We only offer Diamonds that have been independently certified.
-Diamond certificates are issued by independent gemological laboratories.
 There are several grading laboratories, the most prominent being:

 The International Gemological Institute (IGI)